tomjoht/tomjoht.github.io/_posts/2016/2/2016-02-27-retrospective-on-the-good-and-bad.md

 ---
-title: "Retrospective -- Looking back at the good and bad of previous experiences"
+title: "Retrospective &mdash; Looking back at the good and bad of previous experiences"
 categories:
 - general
 keywords: retrospective, evaluation, best practices, learning
 summary: "As I move into my new job, one goal I have is to learn from the experiences at my former job and improve this time around.
-I want to avoid repeating the same mistakes but also remember to build on those things that worked."
+I want to avoid repeating the same mistakes but also remember to build on those things that worked.
+This post is a retrospective look at the good and bad of previous experiences."
 thumb: retrospectivethumb.png
 ---